apache/mesos/docs/persistent-volume.md

 A single `/create-volumes` request can create multiple persistent volumes, but all of the volumes must be on the same slave.

-Note that when `200 OK` is returned by this endpoint, it does __not__ mean that the persistent volumes have been created successfully.
-Instead, this return code indicates that the create operation has been validated successfully by the master.
+This endpoint returns the 202 ACCEPTED HTTP status code, which indicates that the create operation has been validated successfully by the master.
 The request is then forwarded asynchronously to the Mesos slave where the reserved resources are located.
 That asynchronous message may not be delivered or creating the volumes at the slave might fail, in which case no volumes will be created.
 To determine if a create operation has succeeded, the user can examine the state of the appropriate Mesos slave (e.g., via the slave's [/state](endpoints/slave/state.md) HTTP endpoint).

 ### `/destroy-volumes`